 The Group operates in the oil industry with its principal activities being that of exploration and production of hydrocarbons, refining of crude oil and sale of oil products, and the production and trading of petrochemical products.
 Environmental damage caused by such substances may require the Group to incur restoration costs to comply with the regulations in the various jurisdictions in which the Group operates, and to settle any legal or constructive obligation.
 Analysis and estimates are performed by the Group together with its technical and legal advisers, in order to determine the probability, timing and amount involved with probable required outflow of resources.
-Estimated restoration costs, for which disbursements are determined to be probable, are recognised as a provision in the Group's financial statements.
+Estimated restoration costs, for which disbursements are determined to be probable, are recognised as a provision in long-term liabilities and as fixed asset cost of the Group's consolidated statement of financial position.
+Subsequently, the provision is unwinded in the finance cost and the fixed asset is depreciated in the consolidated statement of comprehensive income.
 When the final determination of such obligation amounts differs from the recognised provisions, the Group's statement of comprehensive income is impacted.